-Many gamers may balk at the idea of not using official controllers – myself included – but Nintendo has officially licensed some of these companies to make controllers on their behalf, and the rest is backed up with tons of positive reviews.
+Many gamers may balk at the idea of not using official controllers – myself included – but Nintendo has officially licensed some of these companies to make controllers on their behalf, and the rest is backed up with lots of positive reviews.
 Stop worrying and pick up one of the best Nintendo Switch controllers!

 Navigate this guide:

 - Best retro controller: 8Bitdo SN30 Pro Controller

 - Best Joy-Con replacement: Hori Split Pad Pro